Bunnzz/ubiquitous-octo-guide/README.md

 .coverage

 ## Collaboration
-This dictionary is a living document, and is open to feedback and suggestions from others.
-If you have any ideas or insights that you'd like to share, please feel free to contribute to the dictionary.
+This dictionary is a personal document for my use.